Information for film producers

--Antonio, I'm sure that we all carry a universe within us, an infinite, eternal universe that is transmitted from father to son through the inheritance of our being.
+-Antonio, I'm certain that we all carry a universe within us, an infinite, eternal universe that is transmitted from father to son through the inheritance of our being.
 This theory could be argued based on the similarity between a galaxy and the iris of the human eye, for example, but what would that mean?
-That all humans house a mini-galaxy inside us that functions autonomously without us being aware of it and in it live an infinity of living beings with their own universes and so on and so forth?
+That all humans house a mini-galaxy inside us that functions autonomously without us being aware of it and in it live an infinity of living beings with their universes and so on and so forth?

 There could, then, exist infinite universes within other worlds, continuously being born and dying by virtue of an eternal energy that, in turn, contrasts with and feeds nothingness, establishing a perfect equilibrium between all things and all beings.